arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.04.17
+Too lazy to look stuff up so I'm just going off what Kath said.
+Figma is an online design tool.
+It's got good collaboration tools, is free, and works in any browser.
+It's mainly for UI design, which isn't usually super vector heavy, so it shouldn't be slow.

 ### 02.02.17
 [Corn smut is a fungus that grows on corn](http://www.npr.org/sections/thesalt/2015/08/24/433232707/scourge-no-more-chefs-invite-corn-fungus-to-the-plate).